gerardroche/sublime-phpunit/README.md

 ### phpunit.php_executable

-You can instruct the test runner to use a custom PHP executable.
+You can instruct the test runner to use a custom PHP executable, otherwise the system PATH is used to find the executable.

 ```
 "phpunit.php_executable": "~/.phpenv/versions/7.3.1/bin/php"